ThatsEmbarrassing/text-replace/github-assets/en/README.en.md

 When we call function or method, sometimes we need to skip a parameter.
 In this package you can also do it!

-Let's take the RANGE option.
+Take the RANGE option.
 What if we want to take a diapason from 1 to the end?
 Or from the beginning to 5 index?

 It's done like that: